-- It is held within a business model whose objective is to hold the financial asset to collect the contractual cash flows associated with the financial asset instead of selling the financial asset for a profit or loss; - Its contractual terms give rise to cash flows that are solely payments of principal and interest.
+- i) It is held within a business model whose objective is to hold the financial asset to collect the contractual cash flows associated with the financial asset instead of selling the financial asset for a profit or loss, and - ii) its contractual terms give rise to cash flows that are solely payments of principal and interest.

-All financial instruments are initially recognized at fair value on the consolidated statement of financial position.
+All financial instruments are initially recognized at fair value on the statements of financial position.
 Subsequent measurement of financial instruments is based on their classification.
-Financial assets and liabilities classified at FVTPL are measured at fair value with changes in those fair values recognized in the consolidated statement of loss and comprehensive loss for the period.
+Financial assets and liabilities classified at FVTPL are measured at fair value with changes in those fair values recognized in the statements of loss and comprehensive loss for the period.
 Financial assets classified at amortized cost and financial liabilities are measured at amortized cost using the effective interest method.

-Financial assets and liabilities
+(i) Financial assets and liabilities